-Jamey Givens is entering his second season as an assistant coach for Belmont women's basketball.
+Jamey Givens is entering his third season as an assistant coach for Belmont women's basketball.

 Respected in coaching circles for his work ethic and dedication to student-athletes, Givens rounds out a decorated Bruin staff.

 Prior to joining the Belmont stadff, Givens spent two seasons as an assistant coach at Radford University, helping the Highlanders to 35 victories - including a 27-13 mark in Big South Conference play - and a berth in the 2015 WNIT.
 Radford also witnessed a 10-win improvement from 2013 to 2014.